zlogic/pterodapter/README.md

 `--dns64-tunnel-suffix=<domain>` specifies an optional argument indicating that `<domain>` and its subdomains should be sent through the VPN using NAT64 (DNS64).
 To specify multiple domains, add a `--dns64-tunnel-suffix` argument for each one.
 If no `--dns64-tunnel-suffix` arguments are specified, DNS64 won't be used, but will still remain available - for example, to be used with a custom DNS64 server.

-`--nat64-ipv4-dns=<ip4addr>` specifies an optional argument indicating that `<ip4addr>` should be added as an additional DNS address for clients who don't support IPv6.
-To specify multiple DNS servers, add a `--nat64-ipv4-dns` argument for each one.
-These addresses will be added to the VPN as additional destinations, and any responses from those DNS servers will always be sent as IPv4 responses.
-This option lets pterodapter decide if a DNS response should be sent as an IPv4 or IPv6 packet.

 `--destination=<hostport>` specifies the hostname to send to the client when performing a client handshake.
 If not specified, will use `pterodapter` as the hostname.
 Windows refuses to connect if the hostname doesn't match connection settings; macOS prints a warning in the Console.